Definitions used in school admissions

 - an adopted or fostered brother or sister.

 If possible we will offer twins and other multiple birth children places at the same school.
-If only one place can be offered we will tell the parents who can choose which child has the place.

 Children of staff